zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 I have also moved from Windows to Ubuntu, briefly experimenting with various Ubuntu-based operating systems on various devices, including a low-powered Chromebook.
 Currently I am using [Elementary OS 5.1 Hera](https://elementary.io/) (which is based on Ubuntu 18.04) on my workstation, and Ubuntu 20.04 on my ultrabook and mini-PC.

 ## JetBrains Academy
 To further my understanding of object-oriented programming, I decided to turn to [JetBrains Academy](https://www.jetbrains.com/academy/).
-Specifically, I went through few Java projects, during which I completed most of the OOP tutorials available, familiarised myself with Java syntax, and got a taste of what it is like to work with a statically-typed and compiled programming language.
+Specifically, I went through few Java projects, during which I completed most of the object-oriented programming tutorials available, familiarised myself with Java syntax, and got a taste of what it is like to work with a statically-typed and compiled programming language.

 My wife has also picked up programming through the Python track on JetBrains Academy.
 She has since completed around half of all available Python tutorials, and her experience has been positive.
 I would say that this platform is an excellent non-lecture way to pick up programming.